The

 are reported to be found, which are similar to those discovered in Kuban

 Region.
-These finds are dated back to the late 3rd
+These finds are dated back to the late 3rd and the early 2nd

 century BCE.
 Judging by decorative features of the barding equipment occurred

-from Stavropol Upland, local craftsmen of the 4th
+from Stavropol Upland, local craftsmen of the 4th and the 3rd century BCE were influenced from two sources.
+Specifically, some

-historical community and the Kuban version
+cultural and historical community and the Kuban

-S-shaped ornamental cheek-guards representing images of a cockerel or a hippocampus is of Middle
+ornamental cheek-guards representing images of a cockerel or a hippocampus is of Middle

 Dnieper origin.